We just need that very vanilla cupcake in our baking repertoire, don’t you agree?

 Recently I bought this Chinese baking recipe book, written by a Taiwanese author.
 After trying out this easy vanilla yogurt cupcake recipe, I was really pleased with how soft the cupcakes were!

-These cupcakes must be paired with my favourite American buttercream too!
+These cupcakes paired well with my favourite American buttercream too!

 I usually use Swiss meringue buttercream because it is so silky smooth and fluffy.
-However when I am feeling lazy, I always fall back on this easy and yummy ABC recipe!
+However when I am feeling lazy, I always fall back on this easy, creamy and yummy ABC recipe!

 若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！

-Since American buttercream can be quite sweet, I reduced the sugar slightly for the cupcake recipe.
-I find that when you eat the cupcake with the sweet buttercream, it is quite well-balanced.
+Since American buttercream can also be quite sweet, I reduced the sugar slightly for the cupcake recipe.
+So when you eat the cupcake together with the sweet buttercream, it is quite well-balanced.

-American buttercream is also slightly denser than Swiss meringue buttercream.
-I also love this ABC because it brings on some kind of retro nostalgic taste!
+You’ll find that American buttercream is denser than Swiss meringue buttercream.
+But I also love this ABC because it brings on some kind of retro nostalgic taste!